DasNando/DasNando.github.io/_posts/2016-9-18-WeekFour.md

 <b>What's in your way?</b>
 <br>C++.
 I'm still not a fan of the language.
 I'm sure I would be if I were better at it but some things are just off-putting to me.
 The Boost library actually alleviates a lot of those
  concerns, though.
 I'll keep working at it, however.
-At the very least, it's comforting that programming principles are consistent, mostly, regardless of language, such as algorithm design.<br>
+I'm sure C++ will be just as useful as Java in the professional world, if not more.
+At the very least, it's comforting that programming principles, such as algorithm design, are consistent, mostly, regardless of language.<br>

 <b>What will you do next week?</b>
 <br>I need to finish project 2.
 I feel that we're making this project a little more complicated than it should be, and the code needs some restructuring, but I'm sure K and I can get a solid RMSE going.<br>